 A penile implant, also called a penile prosthesis, is concealed entirely within the body to address erectile dysfunction (impotence).
 The implant requires some degree of manipulation before and after intercourse to make the penis erect or flaccid.

-The Titan or Titan OTR Inflatable Penile Prosthesis is indicated for male patients suffering from erectile dysfunction (impotence) who are considered to be candidates for implantation of a penile prosthesis.
+The Titan and Titan Touch Inflatable Penile Prosthesis is indicated for male patients suffering from erectile dysfunction (impotence) who are considered to be candidates for implantation of a penile prosthesis.

-The Titan and Titan OTR Inflatable Penile Prosthesis is contraindicated in patients who have one or more of the following conditions: Patients with an active infection present anywhere in the body, especially urinary tract or genital infection.
-Patients with unresolved problems affecting urination, such as an elevated residual urine volume secondary to bladder outlet obstruction or neurogenic bladder.
-Patients unwilling to undergo any further surgery for device revision.
+The Titan and Titan Touch Inflatable Penile Prosthesis is contraindicated in patients who have one or more of the following: (1) Patients with an active infection present anywhere in the body, especially urinary tract or genital infection.
+(2) Patients with a documented sensitivity to silicone.
+(3) Patients with unresolved problems affecting urination, such as an elevated residual urine volume secondary to bladder outlet obstruction or neurogenic bladder.
+(4) Patients unwilling to undergo any further surgery for device revision.

 Implantation of the device may make latent natural erections, as well as other interventional treatment options, impossible.
 Men with diabetes or spinal cord injuries, as well as immunocompromised patients, may have an increased risk of infection associated with a prosthesis.
-Failure to evaluate and promptly treat erosion may result in a substantial worsening of the condition, leading to infection and loss of tissue.
 Implantation of a penile prosthesis may result in penile shortening, curvature or scarring.
-Pre-existing abdominal or penile scarring or contracture may make surgical implantation more complicated or impractical.
-This device contains solid silicone elastomer.
-The risks and benefits of implanting this device in patients with lupus, scleroderma, myasthenia gravis, or documented sensitivity to silicone should be carefully considered.
-The issue of the possible relationship between silicone (and other implantable materials) and various diseases has been the subject of debate.

 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.